DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 ## Types

-A permission definition type represents the type of resource the permission is exposing.
-Types are essentially useful meta data and is used for mapping resources to permission definitions inside the Symfony and ApiPlatform frameworks.
+The permission definition type represents the type of resource the permission is exposing.
+Types essentially represents useful meta data and are used for mapping resources to permission definitions inside the ACL framework.

-Currently, there are three types of permission definitions: `entity`, `property` and `generic`.
+Currently, there are three types of permission definition: `entity`, `property` and `generic`.

 ### Entity

-The permission definition of type `entity` exposes a Doctrine entity mapped through ApiPlatform.
+A permission definition of type `entity` opens the access channel for a Doctrine entity mapped through ApiPlatform.
 It uses the entity's full class name as its value.
 For example:

 ```
 ds_security: